 Things were different this time as the Franciscans were replaced with a kinder group of Jesuits and those monks were not allowed to enslave the local populations to build greater and greater missions for the glory of a God that seemed to so horribly discriminate against the people.
 Puebloan religion, languages and oral histories were not a target so much for destruction with the Jesuits, and they were allowed to survive underground.

 At the same time, there were masses of people from almost every pueblo who fled to the Hopi mesas after 1692.
-Spanish moks and officials visited Hopi now and then but their military never really went there.
+Spanish monks and officials visited Hopi now and then but their military never really went there.

 The Hopi mesas after the Pueblo Revolt were an area of intense cross-pollination of ideas, designs and techniques for the making of pottery.
-Then the village of Awatovi (on Antelope Mesa to the east of First Mesa) was destroyed, primarily because that was the only village in the Tusayan area where a Christian mission was actually built and completed.
+Then the village of Awatovi (on Antelope Mesa to the east of First Mesa) was destroyed, primarily because that was the only village in the Tusayan area where a full-size Christian mission was actually built and completed.
 That was in 1700 CE, and except for a few ritual specialists, the entire pueblo was destroyed with most residents being burned to death in that destruction.
-That was also when many Tewas from the Galisteo Basin area and upper Rio Grande were recruited by the Hopi to come there and help to protect the Hopi pueblos from future Spanish incursions and from marauding Utes and Navajos.
+That was also when many Tewas from the Galisteo Basin area and upper Rio Grande were recruited by the Hopi to come there and help to protect the Hopi pueblos from future Spanish incursions and from marauding Utes and Dineh.

-By the time the railroads arrived, pueblo potters were back in business, although on a lesser scale as the use of utilitarian pottery dropped off when traders with enamel cookware came through in the mid-1800's and pottery as art hadn't happened yet.
+By the time the railroads arrived, pueblo potters were back in business, although on a lesser scale as the use of utilitarian pottery dropped off when traders with enamel cookware came through in the mid-1800s and pottery as art hadn't happened yet.
 The railroads changed that as traders from the railroad companies went into some of the pueblos and "pre-ordered" specific types of pottery they could resell as tourist trinkets.
 That opened up a period of higher and higher production of progressively lesser and lesser quality pottery until they finally destroyed their market.

 In the pueblos most involved in that business, pottery production dropped off to only what was needed for ceremonial or utilitarian purposes.
 As other pottery-producing pueblos missed that trainwreck and were beginning to develop a market with pottery-as-art, those hit hardest by the railroad traders began to adapt their products and develop their own art market, too.
 Some potters were lucky in that they were able to attract investors, traders who saw the value in helping individual artists develop their craft.
 One of those investors was an art dealer from Albuquerque named Alexander Girard.
 And he invested in Helen Cordero of Cochiti Pueblo.

 In 1964 Helen produced the first storyteller figure.
-She'd been making pottery since the mid-1950's but hadn't been happy with the usual plates, jars and bowls she made.
+She'd been making pottery since the mid-1950s but hadn't been happy with the usual plates, jars and bowls she made.
 Then her cousin suggested she make figures instead.
 She said she felt like something bloomed inside her with that.

 Cochiti Pueblo has a long history of making figures and Helen was innovative with her creations.
 That's what attracted Alexander Girard to her.
 He offered to buy everything she made but he also encouraged her to branch out and experiment with building larger and more complex figures.